webdevcody/pantry-tracker/README.md

 open http://localhost:3000
 ```

+## Project Goals

+- Everything works using progressive enhancement (all functionality works with javascript disabled)

 ## The Architecture

 In this project, I am trying to apply clean architecture principles, including a separate data access layer (drizzle), a business layer (use cases and business entities), and a presentational layer (server actions / next rsc data fetchers).
 This also include following paradigms including dependency inversion, meaning the business layer should know NOTHING about next.js, server actions, the database or ORM, etc. To achieve this, often inside the next server actions, we inject the use case dependencies as functional dependencies (context).
 I do no like using existing libraries that wire up all the dependencies or using decorators on top of functions which automatically inject things from some type of global registration service object.